Photo credit: Cristina Santiestevan / Friends of the National Zoo

 Eligible teens must turn 13 before June 20, 2016 and cannot turn 18 before August 12, 2016.
 New applicants are required to submit an application with two references and participate in a group interview session.
 Not all applicants will be interviewed or accepted.

-Please note: if you will turn 18 before June 1, 2014, you are not eligible to volunteer in the teen class aide program.
+Please note: if you will turn 18 before August 12, you are not eligible to volunteer in the teen class aide program.
 You are welcome to apply for openings in our adult programs.
-Please click here to return to our adult volunteer webpage for programs that are currently recruiting.
+Please see our Washington, DC and Front Royal, VA (SCBI) recruiting pages for programs that are currently accepting applications.

 Junior Class Aides (ages 13-15) are required to work two weeks.
 Senior Class Aides (ages 16-17) are required to work a minimum of three weeks but may opt to volunteer for up to four weeks.

-Summer camp will run for 8 weeks and begins Monday, June 23, 2014.
-Camp will be held during the week of July 4 but not on the actual holiday.
-All camp sessions will be full day (9 a.m. to 3 p.m.).
-Class Aides are expected to arrive by 8:30 a.m. each day, and will be able to leave by 3:30 p.m.
+Summer Safari Day Camp is offered for 8 weeks and begins Monday, June 20, 2016.
+Camp runs Monday through Friday, with a day off on July 4.
+All camp sessions are full day (9 a.m. to 3 p.m.).
+Class Aides are expected to arrive by 8:30 a.m. each day and will be able to leave by 3:30 p.m.